knotup/knotup/README.md

 - **Tableau**: A data visualization tool for transforming raw data into an understandable format.

+- **Payment Gateways**: Integrating various payment gateways for seamless transactions. (e.g., Khalti, eSewa, IME pay, Connect IPS, SCT Card, PayPal, Stripe,  etc.) 💳

+- **SMS Gateways**: Utilizing SMS gateways for communication and transactional alerts. (e.g., Sparrow SMS, Twilio, etc.) 📱

 - **Many More**: Our tech stack is diverse, incorporating various tools and technologies to meet the evolving needs of KnotUp.com.np. 😊

 ## Contributing

 We welcome contributions from the community!
-If you have ideas, bug reports, or feature requests, feel free to open an issue or submit a pull request. 😄
+If you have ideas, bug reports, or feature requests, feel free to open an issue or submit a pull request. 🙌

 ## License